Three Pillars to Build a Better Canadian Society and Economy

 We believe that every person is entitled to freedom from the fear of where their next meal is coming from and where they will lay their head to sleep at night.
 NoL Payments provide the most efficient way to achieve this.

-For example, the Canadian government recently proposed a plan to automatically file income tax returns for people citing the fact that many people that would be entitled to government benefits are not receiving them because they are either not filing, or not filing correctly.
-Further, a person “on the bubble” for government benefits may fluctuate between being eligible and not for such benefits necessitating government interactions that - as described about in respect of inaccurate information provide by the CRA - the government does not even have capacity to understand or administer.
+For example, the Canadian government recently proposed a plan to automatically file income tax returns for people citing the fact that many people that would be entitled to government benefits are not receiving it because they are either not filing, or not filing correctly.
+Further, a person “on the bubble” for government benefits may fluctuate between being eligible and ineligible for such benefits necessitating repetitive government interactions that - as described at the end of FAQ I(2) above - the government may not have capacity to understand or administer.
 For a person trying to make ends meet for them and their family, getting through the government bureaucracy is often a time wasting nightmare.
-Given this, the most efficient system is to provide daily NoL payments to every Canadian citizen and permanent resident, making sure that those who need it get it.
+Given this, the most efficient system is to provide daily NoL payments to every Canadian citizen and permanent resident, making sure that those who need help get it right away without even having to ask.

-In addition, this amount is also intended to provide a meaningful level of confidence to those that cannot leave “dead end jobs” for fear of not being able to provide basic needs for their dependents.
-In other words, a person that is “underemployed” can take a chance leaving one job to explore the possibilities of “better” jobs.
-This should lead to better productivity in Canada by allowing a person to maximize their utility to their best and highest use.
+In addition, this amount is also intended to provide a meaningful level of confidence to those that are afraid to leave “dead end jobs” for fear of not being able to provide basic needs for their dependents during an interim period.
+In other words, a person that is “underemployed” can take a chance leaving one job to explore the possibilities of “better” jobs or business opportunities.
+This should lead to better productivity in Canada by allowing a person to pursue participating in our markets at their best and highest use.

 This will also incentivize risk taking and entrepreneurialism.
 A person can take the risk of starting an unproven business because they know there is a sufficient safety net underneath them.

 NoL Payments are intended to be basic needs payments, and only basic needs payments.
-While there are various statistical measurements such as MBM and LICO do provide some context as to what constitutes “low income”, they do not really provide accuracy as what amounts would generally satisfy basic needs.
-Accordingly, after a review of various commentary on the subject, we ultimately went with a number that seemed to fit reality. $40/day equals $14,600.
+While various statistical measurements such as MBM and LICO do provide some context as to what constitutes “low income”, they do not really provide accuracy as to what amounts would generally satisfy only basic needs.
+Accordingly, after a review of various commentary on the subject, we ultimately chose an amount that seemed to fit reality based on our experiences. $40/day equals $14,600.
 For a family of 2 adults and 2 children, this means $43,800.
 These amounts are simple, and make sense to us.

-We also note that $14,600 approximates the Proof of Funds requirement for a sole immigrant to Canada ($15,263), and $43,800 does materially exceed the PoF requirement for a family of 4 ($28,362) - this is the amount that immigration Canada estimates that an immigrant my need to support themselves and their family.
+We also note that $14,600 approximates the Proof of Funds requirement for a sole immigrant to Canada ($15,263), and $43,800 does materially exceed the PoF requirement for a family of 4 ($28,362) - this Proof of Funds is the amount that immigration Canada estimates an immigrant to Canada may need to support themselves and their family.

-Some necessities of life can be used within a group (eg an apartment)- and accordingly dependents do not need as much.
+Some necessities of life can be acquired for use by a group (e.g. an apartment for a family) - and accordingly dependents do not need as much money to acquire necessities of lift.
 Although we do not think providing full $40/day to each child is a bad idea, we do think it is unnecessary and would put additional pressure on tax revenue generation.

 NoL Payments would be funded through 6% of the 12% Wealth Tax.
 See FAQ "I(7) - What is the basis for the 12% Wealth Tax rate?" above.

 No - NoL payments should not be means tested.
-In particular, we think its simplicity is its greatest attribute: (1) applying for NoL payments would result in many people that need them not obtaining them due to governmental “sludge”, (2) many people would float above and below any thresholds which again would result in those in need not getting access when they need it, and (3) the costs of administration would be minimal (ie every person would get the payment each day unless the person is identified by CBSA as not being in Canada for the entire previous day, and some auditing to make sure that there is no abuse (eg creating fictitious people).
+In particular, we think its simplicity is its greatest attribute: (1) a requirement to apply for NoL payments would result in many people that need them right away not obtaining them due to governmental “sludge” (see FAQ II(1) above re: many benefits not being paid to the needy because they have not filed tax returns or have not filed them correctly), (2) many people would float above and below any thresholds which again would result in those in immediate need not getting access to funds when they are truly needed, and (3) the costs of administration of a non-means tested plan would be minimal (i.e. every person would get the payment each day unless the person is identified by CBSA as not being in Canada for the entire previous day, and some auditing to make sure that there is no abuse like creating fictitious citizens).

 Not making NoL payments for days spent outside of Canada acts as a brake on using NoL payments to fund purchases outside of Canada.
-Further, many Canadian citizens live outside of Canada, and in our view it would be inappropriate to use Canadian tax dollars to fund those persons.
-Also, this should not create any meaningful hardship as any person that has the means to travel outside of Canada likely has sufficient resources to miss NoL Payments for those days.
+Further, many Canadian citizens live outside of Canada, and in our view it would be inappropriate to use Canadian tax dollars to provide funds to those people on a non-means tested basis.
+Also, this restriction should not create any meaningful hardship as any person that has the means to travel outside of Canada likely has sufficient resources to miss NoL Payments for those days.

-Persons that travel internationally for work will not receive NoL payments for any day not spent entirely in Canada.
-This preserves simplicity of administration with minimal risk that the lack of payment will result in a person not having sufficient means for the necessities of life (given that employers generally pay for the expenses of employees while on business travel).
+Canadians that travel internationally for work will not receive NoL payments for any day not spent entirely in Canada.
+This preserves simplicity of administration with minimal risk that the lack of payment will result in the person not having sufficient means for the necessities of life (given that employers generally pay for the expenses of employees while on business travel).

 One aspect of Necessity of Life Payments that may (or may not) differ from other forms of assistance payments is that it is a payment that is intended to meet the necessities of life only.
-Although we suspect that NoL Payments could replace or compliment other forms of social assistance (and which we think could result in material administrative savings to governments), those matters would generally be for more local governments (eg provinces) to consider.
+Although we suspect that NoL Payments could replace or complement other forms of social assistance (and which we think could result in material administrative savings to governments), those matters would generally be in the purview of more local governments (e.g. provinces) to consider.

 FAQs

-The MCT has a dual purpose: (1) incentive to increase Canadian productivity, and (2) to provide cost of living relief to Canadian employees.
+At its core, MCT has a dual purpose: (1) incentive increases in Canadian productivity, and (2) to provide cost of living relief to Canadian employees.

 Commuting in today’s society is expensive for employees - both in terms of dead time and cash costs.
 And these burdens seem to be increasing each year as commuting times and distances seem to be getting longer and costlier.
 With the recent advances in technology, we think that shifting the cost of the burden of reasonable commutes to the employer by mandating a 20% pay top-up for every day that an employer is required to report to a place of business is fair in today’s society.
-(Another reason we do not think this is unfair is a tradeoff that businesses will no longer subject to income taxes in accordance with Pillar I.)
+(Another reason we think this is a fair tradeoff is that businesses will no longer be subject to income taxes in accordance with Pillar I.)

-The fact that businesses will not be required to make MCT payments for days that an employee is not required to report to a place of business (though an employee could still choose to “go into work”) is an incentive for businesses to create processes allowing for the elimination (either for some or all days) of an employees commute - clearly increasing productivity by eliminating an employee’s time and cost of a commute.
-For businesses that simply cannot implement processes (e.g. onsite wait staff at restaurants), the MCT should not put such businesses at a disadvantage as the business’s competitors should be in the same boat.
+The fact that businesses will not be required to make MCT payments for days that an employee is not required to report to a place of business (i.e. an employee that chooses to “go into work” would not be entitled to MCT) is an incentive for businesses to create processes allowing for the elimination (either for some or all days) of an employee’s commute - clearly increasing the possible productivity output of a Canadian by eliminating time and cost of a commute to do the same tasks.
+For businesses that simply cannot implement processes that require employees to be “at site” (e.g. on-site construction workers), the MCT should not put such businesses at a disadvantage as the business’s competitors would be in the same boat.

-Further, we think that decreasing (or eliminating) commutes will also allow employees more flexibility in their living arrangements - for example, a fully remote employee could choose to live in a less expensive location and providing home price relief in expensive markets.
+Further, we think that decreasing (or eliminating) commutes will also allow employees more flexibility in their living arrangements - for example, a fully remote employee could choose to live in a less expensive location providing relief from home costs in expensive markets.
+Further, we also foresee that MCT could play a material role in reducing Canada’s carbon emissions from commuting.

 No - the MCT should not put such businesses at a disadvantage as that business’s competitors should be in the same boat.